-YPI will provide a full-service community schools model at the high school that is demonstrated to be particularly effective working with students of poverty and other with special needs.
-Valley Tech Academy will integrate components of the community school model as part of instruction and curriculum.
-Research details parameters of full-service community schools (Benson & Haryanvi, 2001; Dryfoos, 1994; Dryfoos, 2002).
+The majority of students will be economically disadvantaged (89% will qualify for the federal free and reduced price meal program, a leading indicator of family poverty).
+YPI will provide a full-service community schools model at the school that is demonstrated to be particularly effective working with students of poverty and other with special needs.
+Research details parameters of full-service community schools (Benson &Haryanvi, 2001; Dryfoos, 1994; Dryfoos, 2002).
 The Harvard Family Research Project has reported the benefits of providing "complementary learning" resources for families in order to narrow the achievement gap in The Evaluation Exchange (Spring 2005).
 Parental and community involvement with low-income schools has been shown in studies to favorably impact student achievement.
-See Fan, X & Chen, M. (2001) and Henderson, A.T. & Mapp, K.L.
+See Fan, X & Chen, M. (2001); Henderson, A.T. &Mapp, K.L.
 (2002).
-The program is consistent with the research evidence from a variety of sources: 1) historical analysis of test scores at schools that have been served by the implemented YPI model; 2) research on similar models 3) research on programmatic elements of the model; and 4) targeted evidence that documents the effectiveness of YPI service components that make up the community schools model that are a critical part of the instructional program.
+The program is consistent with the research evidence from a variety of sources: 1) historical analysis of test scores at schools that have been served by the implemented YPI model; 2) research on similar models 3) research on programmatic elements of the model; and 4) targeted evidence that documents the effectiveness of YPI service components that make up the community schools model.

-At Pacoima Charter School, as described in the Case Study on page 52, the YPI saturation model has helped contribute to a 340-point increase in the school API score over the past eight years.
+At Pacoima Charter School, as described in the Case Study on pp. 52, the YPI model implemented has helped result in an 340-point increase in the school API score over the past eight years.
 Pacoima Charter met all 17 AYP indicators in 2009, a rare result for a PI Year 5 school and has left Program Improvement.
-The 2009 Similar Schools rank for Pacoima Charter is 7 (scale of 1 to 10), and will be even higher when the new rankings are released.
+The 2009 Similar Schools rank for Pacoima Charter is 7 (scale of 1 to 10), and it will be even higher when the latest rankings are released.
 This rank was a 1 when YPI first partnered with the school.
 An examination of California Standards Test (CST) results for English Language Arts at the school show steady gains in the percentage of students achieving proficiency over the past four years, with sharp gains for 2nd and 4th graders (100% and 130% increases from 2006 to 2009).
 For math, increases in proficiency have been dramatic over the past four years, with increases in grades 2, 3, 4, 5 of 70%, 72%, 93%, and 109%.

-Monsenor Oscar Romero Charter Middle School was opened in 2007 by YPI.
-The school's 2009 API score is 709, with 100% of students eligible for free/reduced lunch.
+Monsenor Oscar Romero Charter Middle School was opened in 2007 by YPI and full incorporated this community school model since opening.
+The school's 2009 API score is 709, with 100% of students eligible for the free'and reduced price lunch program.
 Monsenor Romero's 2009 Similar Schools API Rank is a 10, placing it at the very top of the 100 most similar schools based on demographics and socioeconomic factors.